Student Handbook

 HOUR ZERO PROCEDURES

-The divisional policy requires that we conduct planned evacuations of the building and emergency procedures during the year.
+Emergency procedures are conducted using the Hour Zero Emergency Protocols.
+Divisional policy requires that we conduct planned evacuations of the building and emergency procedures during the year.
 We do ask for your cooperation during these practices.
 Your teachers will make you aware of procedures.

 Top of Page